-20.5.2.4 Setup
+19.5.2.4 Setup

-SatLink 3's setup may be read by asking for "setup.txt".
+The station setup may be read by asking for "setup.txt".
 The data returned will be exactly the same as that of a saved LinkComm setup file.

-20.5.2.5 Flash disk
+19.5.2.5 Flash disk

-SatLink 3 can also provide data for the file "flash disk.txt".
+The system can also provide data for the file "flash disk.txt".
 The data returned mimics the response of a file system to a directory command.
-For SatLink 3, it returns a list of the files it supports via the Modbus GF command along with their size and date.
+It returns a list of the files it supports via the Modbus GF command along with their size and date.